 · Weekly e-newsletter reviewing key developments, which can be read online or via free mobile apps

 In 2017, MacroPolis also started producing its own reports, beginning with a political and macro overview.
 We also take on bespoke analysis projects for clients.

 Accessing our service

 Apart from our blog section, The Agora, MacroPolis stands behind a paywall, with a subscription being required to access the rest of our analysis and data.
 Details of our various subscription packages are available here.
 Please feel free to contact us if you have any questions.

-Nick is the editor of MacroPolis.
+Nick is the editor and co-founder of MacroPolis.
 He was the deputy editor of the English Edition of Kathimerini, a leading Greek daily, between 2004 and 2016.
-He currently writes a weekly column for the newspaper.
+He also wrote a weekly column for the newspaper.
 His work has also appeared in Bloomberg Businessweek and other international publications such as Die Zeit and The Guardian.
-Nick has written several papers about Greece and the crisis for the Friedrich Ebert Foundation in Germany.
+Nick has written several papers about Greece for the Friedrich Ebert Foundation in Germany.
 In 2015 he was awarded the Ernest Udina prize for European journalism.
-If Nick’s inspiration for helping found Macropolis could be summed up in one phrase it would be Henry Miller’s quote that “To know [Greece] thoroughly is impossible; to understand it requires genius; to fall in love with it is the easiest thing in the world.”

 Follow Nick: @NickMalkoutzis